-Developments which deliver employment opportunities in Misterton, of a scale and type appropriate to the settlement and surrounding land uses, in line with other planning policy will be supported.
+Developments which deliver employment opportunities in Misterton, of a scale and type appropriate to the settlement and surrounding land uses, in line with other material considerations and planning policy will be supported.
+Economic development proposals will be supported within the Development Boundary, in line with other material considerations and planning policy requirements.